Rubenshuis: Rubens's house after his lifetime

 Rubens spent most of his lifetime in this building.
 After his death, his wife Helena Fourment let the building to William Cavendish and his wife.
 After the latter left in 1660, the house was sold.

-On the World's Fair Brussels International 1910 there was a real-size reconstruction of the house of P.P.
-Rubens, built by the architect Henri Blomme.
+At the Brussels International 1910 World's Fair there was a full-size reconstruction of the Rubens house, built by the architect Henri Blomme.
 The reconstruction was a romantic interpretation of what the building used to be, full of ornaments, but it promoted the idea to save the building.
-After his death in 1921, the architect Henri Blomme left an important legacy to the city of Antwerp to buy the house.
-This happened finally in 1937.
+After his death in 1921, Blomme left a legacy to the city of Antwerp to buy the house.
+This finally happened in 1937.

 The city bought the house in 1937 and after an extensive restoration the Rubenshuis was opened to the public in 1946.
 Dozens of paintings and artworks by Rubens and his contemporaries were installed in the rooms, as well as period furniture.
 Paintings include his early Adam and Eve (c.
 1600) and a self portrait made when he was about fifty.

 The Rubenianum, a centre and archive dedicated to the study of Rubens, is in a building at the rear of the garden.